john-adeojo/Automated-Pricing/README.txt

 A balance repayment profile is generated for each loan.
 The objective function then becomes the negative sum of the interest income across the entire loan cohort.
 A ‘faux’ demand model is in-place that calculates a probability of booking a loan as (1-apr). essentially higher priced loans have a reduced probability of booking than lower priced ones.

-SciPY’s minimization algorithm is applied to the objective function to find the optimum pricing using the Powell method -> https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html
+SciPY’s dual annealing algorithm is applied to the objective function to find the optimum pricing -> https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.dual_annealing.html

 --- Outputs ---
 The code outputs an optimal strategy as delivered by the optimisation method.